Carbohydrates are the main source of energy for cyclists. The body converts all carbohydrates to glucose and then releases them into the bloodstream.

 This will be an ongoing process as your body adapts.
 The more you know about your body, the lower the chances of bonking.

 Place the bars, gels, and snacks in your jersey back pockets or handlebar bag.
 Make the snacks easily accessible by cutting open the top of the wrapper.
 You don’t want to be messing around with the wrapper while riding at 25mph.

 Simple carbohydrates are the best for mid-ride refueling.
 The more complex the carbs, the longer it takes for the body to digest.
 Glucose and fructose, found in energy gels, can be fully digested within 15 minutes of consumption.

 Our body can digest 60 to 90g of carbs every hour with a 2:1 glucose to fructose ratio.
 The glucose goes directly into the bloodstream, while fructose goes to the liver and is converted to glucose.
 Ingesting glucose and fructose together will lower the chances of experiencing GI distress.

 Load up the carbs before a big ride

 Cyclists often refer to this as carbo-loading.
 It’s a process that starts 2 to 3 days before a big ride where you stock up your glycogen stores in your liver and muscles.
 The aim is to eat conventional foods in your usual way to minimize GI distress.

 It’s not uncommon that many cyclists often overload themselves with more carbs than they need.
-Carbo-loading is not a reason for you to overeat, believing that you will burn them off during the ride and prevent bonking.
+Carbo-loading is not a reason to overeat, believing you will burn them off during the ride and prevent bonking.